seachelle063/jekyll-now/about.md

 Folks, the equation is simple.
 Burn more energy than what you consume.
 Creating a caloric deficit = you WILL LOSE WEIGHT.
 AND MOST OF THAT WEIGHT WILL BE FAT.
 By the end of 2015/beginning of 2016, I had weaned myself off of my anti-depressant (I would not recommend that, by the way).
 My blood pressure stabilized and with my primary care provider's blessing, I stopped those pills too.
 My BMI dipped to the low range of the 20's, which means normal for my height and weight.
 I was working out 3-5 times per week.
 And I felt good.
 My husband started eating the same way and working out more, and he dropped BMI points as well.
 We were literally vanishing before people's eyes.

-For the past year or two, I have been posting on my Instagram about my culinary re-creations, and more recently on my SnapChat.
+For the past couple of years, I have been posting on my Instagram about my culinary re-creations, and more recently on my SnapChat.
 In many of the recipes posted on this site, I focus on the macro-nutritional content  as it is available.
 [Read this to gain an understanding of why you should keep track of these.](http://www.bodybuilding.com/content/to-macro-or-not-should-you-track-your-macro-intake.html) "Meeting your Macro" goals is an important part of getting leaner and stronger.
-Current 2016 goals: Crossfit 4-5 times per week, and eat to gain muscle mass/get stronger.

-And then I had this idea in mid- 2016: why don't I create a blog that combined my passions of Crossfit, cooking, and lifestyle?
-I even had the idea to try and learn code and develop my own website with my nerd husband's help.
-Epic fail.
-So I'm doing the content, hes doing the execution.
+In 2016, I had this idea: why don't I create a blog that combined my passions of Crossfit, cooking, and lifestyle?
+Now, in late 2017, my focus is shifting to the fundamental transition question: How do I balance all of the aforementioned after having a child?

 And voila.
 Cocinando RX'ed was born.

-### More Information

-coming soon!!

 ### Contact me